CodeSmell/KafkaPubCLI/README.md

 ## Format for the Files
 The utility does not expect any format when publishing only a body on a Kafka message.
-The entire contents of the file will be published as the body of the message It will not treat the EOL in any special way so this allows the content (like JSON) to be pretty printed and still be sent in its entirety.
+The entire contents of the file will be published as the body of the message.
+It will not treat the EOL in any special way so this allows the content (like JSON) to be pretty printed and still be sent in its entirety.

 For example a JSON that is pretty printed.